wp-plugins/mywebtonet-performancestats/readme.txt

 Network testing:
 The network is tested by fetching directly from googles CDN / apis network.
-Fetching from the google apis network gives you the nearest server and will give more accurate results.
+Fetching from the google apis network gives you the nearest server, and will give more accurate results.
 We also fetch a small 1Mb file from our servers as well in case google apis is down.
 The network tests are not yet shown in the graphs, we are working on it :-)